AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

 |CPU type         |line 67: type=MinorCPU|line 429: "type": "MinorCPU"|
 |Number of memory ranks per channel         |line 1296: ranks_per_channel=2|line 1771: "ranks_per_channel": 2|

+  We can notice that both the configuration files say that the memory ranks per channel are equal to 2 but this does not allign with the python configuration file.
+Despite the fact that we did not add any configuration when we run GEM5 in the command.
+We get 2 memory ranks per channel from the configuration files, because of the memory type that we selected (DDR3_1600_8x8).

 #### b)Explain what sim_seconds, sim_insts and host_inst_rate mean.

 * sim_seconds is the time that the simulation needs for execution (in seconds)